 Physics 205: Physics for the Biological Sciences I

 First semester introductory course for students majoring in biological sciences.
-This course is taught in an interactive learning format.
+This course is taught in an inquiry-based learning format.

 Physics 206: Physics for the Biological Sciences II

 Second semester introductory course for students majoring in biological sciences.
-This course is taught in an interactive learning format.
+This course is taught in an inquiry-based learning format.